Wang Yupu

 Wang Yupu (王玉普 (Wáng Yùpǔ); October 1956 – 8 December 2020) was a Chinese politician and businessman, and a chairman of Sinopec, the world's second-biggest oil refiner.

 Biography

 Wang was born in Xinmin, Liaoning, and began his career in the Daqing Oil Field.
 In September 2017, Wang was appointed as the Director of the State Administration of Work Safety.
 He was appointed as the first Minister of Emergency Management in March 2018.

-Wang died of disease at age 64 on 8 December 2020.
+Wang died of COVID-19 at age 64 on 8 December 2020.